Figeac to Cahors through the beautiful Célé Valley. Beautiful medieval towns and villages. Charming scenery.

 Any day from April to the end of October.

 Arrive Figeac, a charming town with handsome medieval centre.

 Today the highlight of the route is Beduer, a pretty village overlooking the Corn Valley and also Espagnac Sainte-Eulalie with its remarkable priory.
-Overnight Corn or Espagnac.
-17 kms/10.5 miles (Corn) or 25 kms/15.6 miles (Espagnac)
+Overnight Espagnac.
+25 kms/15.6 miles (can be shortened – please ask)

 Several highlights today – Saint Sulpice, the former residence of the noblest Quercy family, then Marcilhac sur Cele, huddled around the ruins of an ancient abbey.
 Overnight Marcilhac.
-22 kms/13.75 miles (from Corn) or 15 kms/9.3 miles (from Espagnac)
+15 kms/9.3 miles

 Day 4: Marcilhac to Cabrerets.